Brandon Victor Dixon Awards

 ROUND II

-• These students will be invited to present a contrasting musical number for a small panel of judges at the National Theatre on Monday, May 22, 2023.
+• These students will be invited to present one (1) musical number that highlights their strengths for a small panel of judges at the National Theatre on Wednesday, May 15, 2024.

 ROUND III

-• Based on the evaluations from Round II, the top five (5) scoring students will be invited to perform one of the songs (solo or duet only) they performed in their school’s musical during the Award’s Ceremony.
+• Based on the evaluations from Round II, the top five (5) scoring students will be invited to perform a solo from their nominated role during the Award’s Ceremony.

 • A panel of judges will review that performance and submit scores, which will be added to the scores received from Round I and Round II, and the highest overall scoring performers will receive the Brandon Victor Dixon Awards for Best Actor and Best Actress.